luhang-HPU/poseidon-docs/source/Getting_Started/Programming/CKKS.md

 void multiply_const(const Ciphertext &ciph, complex<double> constData, double scale,Ciphertext &result, CKKSEncoder &encoder) override;
 ```

-**Description** This function is used for the homomorphic multiplication of a ciphertext and a complex constant.
+**Description**: This function is used for the homomorphic multiplication of a ciphertext and a complex constant.

 **Parameters**:
 - **ciph** (Ciphertext): A reference to a **Ciphertext** object, representing a ciphertext.